Mattia Giovanella: Career

 Giovanella and his team of Luca Rizzolli, Alessandro Odorizzi, Giovanni Gottardi and Luca Casagrande represented Italy at the 2019 World Junior-B Curling Championships.
 There, the team made it to the gold medal game, where they lost to New Zealand's Matthew Neilson.
 Their second-place finish qualified them for the 2019 World Junior Curling Championships in Liverpool, Nova Scotia.
 At the championship, they finished in last place with a 1–8 round robin record, only beating Sweden's Daniel Berggren.

 Giovanella competed as lead for the Italian National Men's Curling Team skipped by Joël Retornaz at the 2021 World Men's Curling Championship as regular lead Simone Gonin failed to pass the COVID-19 regulations to travel outside the country.
 At the Worlds, Team Italy finished in seventh place with a 7–6 record, just missing the playoffs.

+Starting in the 2022–23 curling season, Giovanella moved up from alternate and joined the Retornaz team as their full time lead.
+They would go on to win bronze at the 2024 World Men's Curling Championship, beating Scotland's Bruce Mouat 7–6 in the bronze medal game.

 Personal life

-Giovanella works as a stone porphyry maker.
+Before becoming a full time curler, Giovanella worked as a stone porphyry maker.